Development team

 Downsides:

 • To successfully apply this method requires the development team to be composed of excellent and experienced members.
-However, in reality, assembling a group of talented developers is not easy.
+However, assembling a group of talented software developers is not easy (unless of course you partner with us).

 • Detailed documentation is a must to ensure smooth operation

-Agile is arguably one of the most popular software development methods in recent days.
-In fact, many other methodologies are developed and inspired by the Agile philosophy.
+The Agile model is arguably one of the most popular software development methods these days.
+Many other methodologies are developed and inspired by Agile practices.

-In this model, Agile divides work into separate phases known as sprints.
-When any changes or issues arise, the software development team will quickly work together, sprint for a short time to prioritize problem tackling and then move on to the next challenge, with a period of 1-4 weeks to complete.
+In this model, Agile divides work into separate, distinct phases known as sprints.
+When any changes or issues arise, the software development team will quickly work together, sprint for a short time to prioritize problem tackling, and then move on to the next challenge, with 1-4 weeks to complete.

 Upsides: